simoninireland/simplicial/doc/glossary.rst

    Vietoris-Rips complex
       A complex derived from an underlying distance metric.
-If 0-simplices are given locations, then for a given scale eps the Vietoris-Rips complex has a k-simplex for every collection of k 0-simplices lying mutually within a distance eps of each other.
+If 0-simplices are given locations, then for a given distance eps the Vietoris-Rips complex at scale eps has a k-simplex for every collection of (k + 1) 0-simplices lying mutually within a distance eps of each other.

-      Another of saying this is that the Vietoris-Rips complex is the :term:`flag complex` resulting from a complex consisting of 1-simplices between pairs of 0-simplices lying within a distance eps of each other.
+      Another of saying this is that the Vietoris-Rips complex is the :term:`flag complex` resulting from a complex consisting of 1-simplices between all pairs of 0-simplices lying within a distance eps of each other.